AmirElsayed117/AmirElsayed117/README.md

 </p>

-I'm constantly learning, working on real-world projects, and aiming to make data more meaningful and impactful.

 ---

-## 🛠️ Skills

-**Languages:** Python (NumPy, Pandas, Matplotlib), T-SQL
-**BI Tools:** Power BI, Tableau, Excel, SSIS, SSAS, SSRS
-**Other:** Git, Flask, Data Cleaning, Data Modeling, ETL, Dashboard Design
-**Soft Skills:** Presentation, Problem Solving, Teamwork, Analytical Thinking
+- I'm constantly learning, working on real-world projects, and aiming to make data more meaningful and impactful.

 ---